 They flower from May to July with lighter blooms until September if cut back or sheared after the first flush of flowers.
 Easy to establish from seed, ‘Sonata’ makes an excellent flowering ground cover.

 Attracts bees and butterflies but repels deer and rabbits.
-‘Sonata’ mixed seeds can be purchased from Astor Farm on Amazon.
+Sonata mixed seeds are available at Eden Brothers.

 There are other species of dianthus often referred to as garden pinks, due to their many similarities.

 D. gratianopolitanus, or Cheddar pinks, are native to western and central Europe, and have a tufted, mounding form with small, fringed flowers in mauve, pink, and rose with a rich, spicy perfume.